neurophysics/DrumsAndBrains/README.md

     python read_aif.py ~/Data 01 Results

-looks for subject "S01" in folder ~/Data and will put the results into folder ./Results
+looks for subject `S01` in folder `~/Data` and will put the results into folder `./Results`

-The script will store a file 'behavioural_results.npz' in the result forder of that subject.
+The script will store a file `behavioural_results.npz` in the result forder of that subject.
 It contains the following fields:

-* snareCue_nearestClock: for each snare drum cue, the index of the closest trigger 'clock'
+- `snareCue_nearestClock`: for each snare drum cue, the index of the closest trigger 'clock'
-* snareCue_DevToClock: for each snare drum cue, the deviation (in s) to the nearest clock
+- `snareCue_DevToClock`: for each snare drum cue, the deviation (in s) to the nearest clock
-* snareCuetimes: the times (in s of the aif file) of snare drum cues
+- `snareCuetimes`: the times (in s of the aif file) of snare drum cues
-* snare_deviation: the deviation of the performed snare drum rhythm beats to the optimal timing (in s)
+- `snare_deviation`: the deviation of the performed snare drum rhythm beats to the optimal timing (in s)
-* bar_duration
+- `bar_duration`

-All 'snare_' fields equally exist for 'wdBlk_'
+All `snare_` fields equally exist for `wdBlk_`

 Additionally some plots are saved in the Results folder of that subject.

 ## Outlier Rejection
-Run the script eeg_outlier.py with
+Run the script `eeg_outlier.py` with
 1. 1st argument: data folder
 2. 2nd argument: subject number
 3. 3rd argument: result folder